ArcovanBreda/CEConvDL2/README.md

 This repository contains a reproduction and exstension on CEConv - Color Equivariant Convolutional Networks [[ArXiv](https://arxiv.org/abs/2310.19368)] - NeurIPS 2023, by Attila Lengyel, Ombretta Strafforello, Robert-Jan Bruintjes, Alexander Gielisse, and Jan van Gemert.
 This readme contains all commands in order to run the performed experiments, for an explanation about the project we refer you to our extensive [blogpost](./blogpost.md).
 We sincerely thank the original authors for providing the original [code](https://github.com/Attila94/CEConv).

 ## Prerequisites
-* A machnine running Linux / WSL on windows also works
+* A machine running Linux / WSL on windows also works
 * [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)
 * A CUDA enabled GPU with at least 10GB of VRAM, classification experiments may require 12GB or more (decreasing the batch size may help at the cost of training time).